jonschlinkert/write/README.md

 You might also be interested in these projects:

+* [add-filename-increment](https://www.npmjs.com/package/add-filename-increment): When copying or moving files, it's common for operating systems to automatically add an increment… [more](https://github.com/jonschlinkert/add-filename-increment) | [homepage](https://github.com/jonschlinkert/add-filename-increment "When copying or moving files, it's common for operating systems to automatically add an increment or 'copy' to duplicate file names.
+This does that for Node.js applications, with automatic platform detection and support for Linux, MacOs, and Windows conve")
 * [delete](https://www.npmjs.com/package/delete): Delete files and folders and any intermediate directories if they exist (sync and async). | [homepage](https://github.com/jonschlinkert/delete "Delete files and folders and any intermediate directories if they exist (sync and async).")
 * [read-data](https://www.npmjs.com/package/read-data): Read JSON or YAML files. | [homepage](https://github.com/jonschlinkert/read-data "Read JSON or YAML files.")
 * [read-yaml](https://www.npmjs.com/package/read-yaml): Very thin wrapper around js-yaml for directly reading in YAML files. | [homepage](https://github.com/jonschlinkert/read-yaml "Very thin wrapper around js-yaml for directly reading in YAML files.")
+* [strip-filename-increment](https://www.npmjs.com/package/strip-filename-increment): Operating systems commonly add a trailing increment, or the word 'copy', or something similar to… [more](https://github.com/jonschlinkert/strip-filename-increment) | [homepage](https://github.com/jonschlinkert/strip-filename-increment "Operating systems commonly add a trailing increment, or the word 'copy', or something similar to duplicate files.
+This strips those increments.
+Tested on Windows, MacOS, and Linux.")
 * [write-data](https://www.npmjs.com/package/write-data): Write a YAML or JSON file to disk.
 Automatically detects the format to write based… [more](https://github.com/jonschlinkert/write-data) | [homepage](https://github.com/jonschlinkert/write-data "Write a YAML or JSON file to disk.
 Automatically detects the format to write based on extension.
 Or pass `ext` on the options.")
 * [write-json](https://www.npmjs.com/package/write-json): Write a JSON file to disk, also creates intermediate directories in the destination path if… [more](https://github.com/jonschlinkert/write-json) | [homepage](https://github.com/jonschlinkert/write-json "Write a JSON file to disk, also creates intermediate directories in the destination path if they don't already exist.")
 * [write-yaml](https://www.npmjs.com/package/write-yaml): Write YAML.
 Converts JSON to YAML writes it to the specified file. | [homepage](https://github.com/jonschlinkert/write-yaml "Write YAML.
 Converts JSON to YAML writes it to the specified file.")